-If you are an owner-occupier who would like to discuss your options with any member of the Barr Ellison Commercial Property Team or if you are an investor looking at opportunities please contact us for a preliminary discussion.
+If you are an owner-occupier who would like to discuss your options or if you are an investor looking at opportunities please contact us for a preliminary discussion.
 In the first instance please contact Elizabeth Deyong on firstname.lastname@example.org.

 Advice on the legal structure of sale and leaseback transactions which would allow businesses to remain in occupation of their current operating sites while raising much needed cash in the short term.